Newborns may be large because the parents are large or because the mother has diabetes or is obese.

 The most common problems of LGA infants (hypoglycemia, birth injuries, and lung problems) typically resolve over a few days with no long-term consequences.

 As adults, LGA girls have an increased risk of having an LGA infant.
 All LGA infants are at risk of obesity and may have an increased risk of heart disease.

 Treatment of complications

 There is no specific treatment for large-for-gestational-age newborns, but underlying conditions and complications are treated as needed.

 Newborns with polycythemia Polycythemia in the Newborn Polycythemia is an abnormally high concentration of red blood cells.
 This disorder may result from postmaturity, diabetes in the mother, twin-to-twin transfusions, in which blood flows from... read more may be given intravenous fluids.
 If the polycythemia is severe, the doctor may remove some blood and replace it with saline (partial exchange transfusion), which dilutes the remaining red blood cells.

-Newborns with hypoglycemia are treated with frequent feedings, or sometimes are given glucose with fluids by vein.
+Newborns with hypoglycemia are treated with early (within 1 hour after birth) and frequent feedings, or sometimes are given glucose with fluids by vein.

 Respiratory distress and meconium aspiration are treated with supplemental oxygen or other supportive devices such as continuous positive airway pressure (CPAP—a technique allows newborns to breathe on their own while being given slightly pressurized oxygen) or a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more , depending on the severity of the problem.